 “Are you… kidding?”
 I replied, knowing that many great Seattle photographers had images in their collection.
 “No”, she said, “They were going to send someone up there, but they love your shots.
 How soon can you come in, sign a contract and get this ball rolling?”
 I was out the door in twenty.

 That gift turned out to be a twist of fate, and the dominos began to fall slowly forward.
 A week later the image was licensed for the title opener in the upcoming pilot of “Frasier”.
-That was my first Seattle photo sale— my largest stock sale at the time — and it clinched my decision to move west.
+That was my first Seattle photo sale— my largest stock sale at the time — and the luck of it clinched my decision to move west.

 I also began to take my photography more seriously than ever before.
 It would no longer be just a toe-dip or a moonlighting sideline— I would move my photography into the forefront.
 Since then I have made may other sales from Seattle-area landscapes and street shots, and work with much more precise gear.

 The moral of this story?